mediaexplorer74/Meridian/README.md

 ## About
 Meridian is a music player which allows you to listen to music from popular Russian social network [vk.com](https://vk.com).

-It communicates with some additional services like [deezer.com](http://deezer.com) and [last.fm](http://last.fm) to bring to you some advanced features: recommendations, artists and albums search and other.

 ## Screenshots
 ![Win11Tiny](/Images/shot01.png)
 ![W10M](/Images/shot02.png)